$5,960 pp (USD)

 Safari Game Drives in Murchison Falls National Park

-Early morning, your guide will take you for a wildlife safari game drive on the northern bank of the river Nile.
-Here, you will spot Elephants, Lions, Cape buffalo, Rothschild’s giraffe, hartebeest, Waterbuck, Oribi, Bushbuck, Bohor reedbuck, hyena, and if you are lucky, the leopard.
+Early in the morning, your guide will take you on a wildlife safari game drive along the northern bank of the Nile River.
+Here, you may encounter elephants, lions, Cape buffalo, Rothschild's giraffes, hartebeest, waterbuck, oribi, bushbuck, Bohor reedbuck, hyenas, and, if you are lucky, a leopard.

-After the boat cruise, you will return to your accommodation for dinner and overnight stay.
+For birdwatchers, the cruise offers excellent opportunities to spot species such as the Goliath heron, Egyptian goose and many others.
+After the cruise, return to your accommodation for dinner and an overnight stay.

 - Main Destination: